pinguin999/ALPACA/lua-docs/docs/index.md

 You can play and learn from the project.
 Here are some tasks you can try out yourself.

-**All game content is in the data-src folder and the prepare_assets converts it and puts it into the data folder.
-So never change any files in the data folder.
-It should always be safe to delete the data folder and prepare_assets will recreate everything from data-src.**
+**All game content is in the `data-src` folder and the `prepare_assets` converts it and puts it into the `data` folder.
+So never change any files in the `data` folder.
+It should always be safe to delete the `data` folder and `prepare_assets` will recreate everything from `data-src`.**

 #### Add a Spine object

 All items in a ALPACA game are Spine objects.
 So to add an new item to a scene you have to start a new Spine project.

-1. Create a folder in data-src with the name of your object.
+1. Create a folder in `data-src` with the name of your object.
 Let's name it `dog`
 2. Open Spine and click `New Project`
 3. Name the skeleton also like your folder.
 In our case it's `dog` again
 4. Add images to your spine file and create nice animations.
 5. Save the Spine file in `data-src/dog/dog.spine`
-6. The prepare_assets script should already running, if not start it.
+6. The `prepare_assets` script should already running, if not start it.
 Check the output for `...dog.spine has been modified`
-7. Now open data-src/scenes/test_chamber_one.json in VS Code and add the dog item into the items list.
+7. Now open `data-src/scenes/test_chamber_one.json` in VS Code and add the dog item into the items list.

 ```josn
 {